How Much Does Site Development Cost in North Texas?

 If you have hard water at your home - usually from installing a well and septic system - you’ll want to install a water softener and filtration system to soften the water for your pipes and clean the water for your consumption.

-Water softener and filtration can cost anywhere from $1,000 to $6,000 depending on the system you want.
+Water softener and filtration can cost $1,000 to $6,000 depending on the system you want.

 Gutters & Soil Drains

-When building a new home on a lot, you want to make sure that you are diverting any water that comes away from the home so it will not affect the soil and foundation.
+When building a new home, you want to make sure that you are diverting any water that comes away from the home so it will not affect the soil and foundation.
 To do that, we install gutters and soil drains to divert the water away.
 It can also help divert the water away from building up in your yard.

 The price will vary depending on the size of your lot and the type of drainage system you choose to install.